MicrosoftLearning/mslearn-postgresql/Instructions/Labs/09-exercise-assess-query-performance-query-store.md

         backend_xid,            -- Transaction ID, if active
         backend_xmin,           -- Transaction ID that the process is working with query,                  -- Text of the query being executed encode(backend_type::bytea, 'escape') AS backend_type,           -- Type of backend (e.g., client backend, autovacuum worker).
-We use encode(…, 'escape') to safely display raw data with invalid characters by converting it into a readable format, doing this prevents a UTF-8 conversion error in Azure Data Studio. leader_pid,             -- PID of the leader process, if this is a parallel worker query_id               -- Query ID (added in more recent PostgreSQL versions) FROM pg_stat_activity;
+We use encode(…, 'escape') to safely display raw data with invalid characters by converting it into a readable format, doing this prevents a UTF-8 conversion error in Visual Studio Code. leader_pid,             -- PID of the leader process, if this is a parallel worker query_id               -- Query ID (added in more recent PostgreSQL versions) FROM pg_stat_activity;